In full increase in cases of coronavirus, Health carries out a strike and affects the care in clinics

-The guilds grouped in the Federation of Health Workers Associations (Fatsa), which brings together private clinics and sanatoriums, will carry out three-hour stoppages in shifts this Friday, demanding a salary recomposition.
-All, in the midst of the increase in coronavirus infections.
+“What is happening is historical,” says Guillermo Ferraces, a nurse in the oncology sector of the Italian Hospital, surrounded by hundreds of colleagues who applaud in the middle of the street cut that they organized in front of the entrance of the entity.
+The unions grouped in the Federation of Associations of Health Workers (Fatsa), which brings together the private clinics and sanatoriums, began this Friday three-hour shifts in shifts, demanding a salary recomposition.
+“At the national level, I do not remember in my 43 years of work a strike like this, carried out in all establishments in the country “, Explain.

-“Today we Health workers began a National Struggle Plan for an urgent salary recomposition.
-Our organization is a source of pride and a reflection of our unity.
-We are already facing the pandemic.
-Now we have to rebuild salaries. #SanidadEsPrioridad”, Hector posted on Twitter Daer, Deputy Secretary of Fatsa and co-owner of the General Confederation of Labor (CGT).

-The union measures are adopted after the joint negotiations failed, in the framework of which the unionists asked an increase of 16% from the month of April, something that was rejected by the authorities of the Argentine Federation of Health Providers (FAPS).
+Amid the increase in coronavirus cases and with strong delays in accessing scheduled shifts due to the saturation of the health system, union measures aim to achieve an increase of 16% from the month of April, something that was rejected by the authorities of the Argentine Federation of Health Providers (FAPS).
+The workers announced that, in the absence of a favorable response, they will carry out a new 24-hour strike on Tuesday.

+“We are destroyed”, summarizes Ferraces, and exemplifies: “I am a nurse, I had covid and I am here.
+But three colleagues from my sector died from the virus.
+Also an administrative.
+We give everything.
+Now we are asking nothing more than that they pay us what is due.
+It is urgent that the salaries be updated. “

+The three-hour strike was organized in the Italiano in three shifts: from 9 to 12, from 15 to 18 and from 9.30 to 0.30.
+The guards were left running, Nurses took turns attending to hospitalized patients, some surgeries were suspended and some appointments were rescheduled.
+“The services of kinesiology and pediatrics are working at 30 percent “, assures Clarion union delegate Vanina laperne.

 “Health workers give everything from the first day of the pandemic and our salaries are still outdated.
 We are going to make our legitimate claim visible and heard.
 We demand an immediate salary recomposition.
 We stop 3 hours per shift“, they indicated from the account of the Argentine Health Workers’ Union, Buenos Aires subsidiary.